Koreanic languages: Proto-Koreanic

 Koreanic is a relatively shallow language family.

 Modern varieties show limited variation, most of which can be treated as derived from Late Middle Korean (15th century).

 The few exceptions indicate a date of divergence only a few centuries earlier, following the unification of the peninsula by Silla.

-It is possible to reach further back using internal reconstruction from Middle Korean.

-This has been supplemented with philological analysis of the fragmentary records of Old Korean.
+Thus proto-Koreanic is reconstructed largely by applying internal reconstruction to Middle Korean, supplemented with philological analysis of the fragmentary records of Old Korean.

 Phonology

+A relatively simple inventory of consonants is reconstructed for Proto-Koreanic:

 Many of the consonants in later forms of Korean are secondary developments: